Protospi/db-capstone-project/README.md

 ## Scenario

-Little Lemon requires a booking system to track guest visits.
-In this first stage of the project, you will complete the following steps:
+Little Lemon needs to build a robust relational database system in MySQL in which they can store large amounts of data.
+They then need to easily manage and find this data as required.
+This database system should maintain information about the following aspects of the business:

+- Bookings.
+- Orders.
+- Order delivery status.
+- Menu.
+- Customer details.
+- Staff information.

+## Project Steps

+Follow these steps to complete the Little Lemon Restaurant Database Schema and Entity Relationship Modeling project:

 1. **Repository Setup**:
    - Set up a repository or local directory to house your code.